0n1udra/slime_server/README.md

 ## Control Minecraft server with Discord bot.
-Use discord bot commands to control Minecraft server bot.
+Use discord bot commands to control Minecraft server.
 Either use Tmux or RCON to send commands to server.

 ### Features:
 - Basic commands: Kick, ban, pardon, kill, whisiper, teleport, save-all, and broadcast.
 - Change world weather and time
 - Time limited gamemode or OP status change.
 - Show list: online players, banned, OPed, and whitelist.
 - World save backup and restore system.
 Also has server folder backup/restore feature.
+These features need direct access to server files/folders.
 - Server functions: start, stop, restart, active status, show log, and get minecraft version.
 - Extra feature: edit properties in server.properties file, download latest server.jar from official Minecraft website.
+- If you don't have access to local server files/folders you can use the bot just with RCON, but you will be limited to RCON commands.

 ### Requirements: